How it works · 9 min read

 It’s worth naming where a dedicated player still wins, though.
 A hardened, locked-down box with a watchdog can auto-recover after a crash and guarantee cached, offline playback when the network drops, and it gives you one known browser build instead of whatever browser a given smart TV happens to ship.
 If you’re running unattended screens that must keep playing through an internet outage, that’s a real edge.
 For the lobbies, cafés and offices with steady Wi-Fi that most signage lives in, it isn’t worth bolting a box behind every panel.

 Take a real example.
 An LG webOS TV in a hotel lobby: open the built-in browser, load play.channelos.tv, scan the code, and it’s live — no box velcroed behind the panel, nothing to steal or unplug.
-Set up a channel with dayparting so the lobby shows a breakfast-hours welcome board in the morning and an evening events board at night, set once.
-If reception spots a typo in the Wi-Fi password, they fix it once in the Canva-style editor and every paired lobby and elevator screen updates instantly — no re-publish, no touching hardware.
-And because the AI reads a PDF, you can drop the hotel’s existing events flyer in and get a drafted, on-brand show back with a live clock widget and a QR code to the booking page.
+Set up a channel with dayparting once, and the lobby shows a breakfast welcome board in the morning and an events board at night.
+When reception spots a typo in the Wi-Fi password they fix it in the Canva-style editor and every lobby and elevator screen updates instantly.
+Drop the hotel’s existing events flyer in as a PDF and the AI drafts the show back, with a live clock widget and a QR code to the booking page.

 Why it matters: fewer moving parts is fewer 3am pages — the most reliable player is the one that was never a separate device.